 People buy or do business with the people they know, like, or trust.
 Email can ‘chip in’ in all three factors.

 E.g., I regularly get emails from Jon Morrow of SmartBlogger.
 His emails mostly have actionable tips for writers.
-This way, he built the credibility of himself as an expert writer.
+This way, he built his credibility of himself as an expert writer.
 Now, when Jon emails me about his new Copywriting course, chances are I will buy that course.

 That’s the power of credibility!